Jack Press

 Jack Press Instructions

-- Lower the dumbbells back down to shoulder height.
+- Immediately jump your feet back together as you lower the dumbbells back to shoulder height.

 Jack Press Form & Visual